David Berger (artist)

-David Berger (May 9, 1920November 15, 1966) was an American artist.
+David Berger (May 9, 1920 – November 15, 1966) was an American artist whose work is often categorized as representative of the Boston Figurative Expressionist movement.
 Berger was a professor of art at Massachusetts College of Art, where he had been a member of the faculty since 1957.
 He was also a professor of art at Framingham State College from 1946 to 1957.